April 26, 2021

 Add olive oil to a medium saucepan and heat over medium heat.
 Add your yellow onion and cook for about 7-10 minutes, until translucent.
 Add garlic and cook an additional one minute.
 Then, add your marinara sauce, maple syrup, and water and continue to cook for another 10 minutes.
 Stir in lentils and set aside.

-Boil your ziti for about 8 minutes (or 2 minutes less than the package recommendation; your ziti will soften as it bakes).
-Drain and combine the ziti with the sauce and lentils in a large mixing bowl.
+Cook your ziti al dente (boil for about 8 minutes—or 2 minutes less than the package recommendation; your ziti will soften as it bakes).
+Drain and combine the cooked pasta noodles with the sauce and lentils in a large mixing bowl.

 Preheat your oven to 375°F (190°C).
 Assemble your baked ziti in a 3- to 4-quart casserole dish.
-Spread half of your ziti-sauce-lentil mixture across the bottom, then top with half of your tofu ricotta and half of your cashew mozzarella on top of the pasta.
+Spread half of your ziti-sauce-lentil mixture across the bottom, then spread half of your tofu ricotta and half of your cashew mozzarella on top of the pasta.
 Repeat your layers with the remaining half of ziti, ricotta, and mozzarella.
 Bake for 35-40 minutes (no need to cover), then let cool for 10 minutes before serving.
 Garnish with fresh basil leaves, if desired.

 For the best flavor, be sure to use a high-quality sauce such as Rao's, or use your own homemade sauce, if desired.